May 16, 2022

 Deaf dogs can be therapy dogs.

 One thing you learn quickly when researching deaf dogs is that many of them are living full, happy and busy lives with their forever families.
 The website Deaf Dogs Rock collects these truly inspiring stories.
 Included among them is the story of Whiskey, a deaf merle Australian Shepherd who works as a therapy dog.
 Whiskey was rescued from the pound at 16 months old, one day away from being euthanized.
 With the help of his sister Izzy (herself a deaf therapy dog), Whiskey trained for a year before getting his therapy dog certification.
-He now regularly visits children in hospitals and special needs programs in his home state of Oklahoma.
+He visits children in hospitals and special needs programs in his home state of Oklahoma.

 Deaf dogs can participate in agility and other dog sports.